 If you are already pre-approved for one of our private volunteer teams, you get a simpler form.
 This is used mainly for team management and comped or discounted tickets.
 (YES, even if you’re in one of our private groups and your team lead assures you that they want you volunteering this year, there are still application, confirmation, and Eventbrite ticket steps.
 For EVERYONE).

 Private volunteer groups are not included in the position list.
 You will know if you fall into this category.
 If you have to ask, you are probably not in one of these groups.

 An easy way to tell is whether or not you see your position listed in the PUBLIC volunteer positions at the link below.

 The Private Volunteer Group Form (if needed) will be provided by your Team Lead within a few weeks after volunteer applications open.

 Go-Go Dancers and other performers may submit applications via our Performer application process HERE.
+(NOT CURRENTLY OPEN YET)

 READY TO DO THIS?

 (position descriptions are from previous years and may not be exactly the same for 2021)

 If you have any questions about a particular role or the volunteer process, send a note to our Volunteer Recruiter.